PaulaBarteau/data-migration/NMMNH/Telework/Lindsey Frederick.markdown

 Hours | Work Description
 -- | --
 4 | Organizing File folders and files, discussed over phone with Nicole about concerns with collection access, photography for the grant and type specimen access
 4 | Organizing catalogs, butterfly information, catalogs and localities.
-Testing GeoLocate georeferencing with large batches
+Testing GeoLocate georeferencing with large batches.
+Deleting out emails again.